NSISIM

 • 👽 the visionary worldbuilder who dreams, plans, visualizes, organizes, and.or strategizes

-• 🌿 the creative who makes, draws, weaves, tells, dances, plays, moves, connects, sings, paints, writes, builds, imagines
+• 🌿 the creative &/or thinker who makes, draws, weaves, tells, dances, plays, plans, studies, works, moves, connects, sings, paints, writes, builds, imagines who values her/their/his community/ies.

 You